Last Updated on March 9, 2021 by Julia Wilson

 Can I catch a cold from my cat?

-There are some viruses which are zoonotic, which means they can be transmitted from other animals to humans and vice-versa.
-Rabies is a life-threatening virus which is found in many mammals including cats and humans.
+Some viruses are zoonotic, which means they can be transmitted from other animals to humans and vice-versa.
+Rabies is a life-threatening virus that is found in many mammals including cats and humans.

 Human cold virus transmission

 People get colds from other people.
 The virus is spread via airborne viral particles which are released when an infected person coughs and sneezes and/or via fomites, which are inanimate objects that are infected with the virus (telephones, door handles etc).
 Cats get colds in much the same way.
 This highlights the importance of handwashing and keeping your fingers out of your mouth.

 So to summarise, if your cat has a cold, there is no need for you to worry, you can not become infected, and a cat can’t catch a human cold or flu.
 Proper hygiene must be practised around a sick kitty, though, to help reduce the chances of spreading the virus on to other cats.